sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - Keep a record of what you own and why.
 Track every little thing.
 Review weekly or monthly to optimise.

+- Be aware of when you are rushing.
+It's usually when you want to just get things done, and when things turn out hairy, you feel annoyed instead of feeling curious and excited.
+Or when you are unable to get bored, or when you feel asleep while reading a book.
+Recognise, slow down and take back control.
+Hairy things should excite you, not annoy you.

 ## We all are Hypocrites

 - https://untoldstory.in/art/funny-indian-comics-brown-paper-bag/